 COLLINGWOOD: It is home to pupils from Years 12 and 13 where they have their own desk, cupboard and shelf space.
 There are also Year 9, 10 and 11 pupils in Collingwood.
 It is the only House that is for Day pupils only.
-All the other Houses have a mixture of Day and boarding pupils.

-HAYWARDSEND: This beautiful 18th Century building is home to approximately 39 girls.
+HAYWARDSEND: This beautiful 18th Century building is home to approximately 35 girls.

-HAYWARDSFIELD: It is Wycliffe's oldest boarding house; situated at the heart of the campus and is home to 58 boys.
+HAYWARDSFIELD: It is Wycliffe's oldest boarding house; situated at the heart of the campus and is home to 50 boys.

-IVY GROVE: Situated in the new Ward's-Ivy Grove building, which opened in 2017, and is home 38 girls.
+IVY GROVE: Situated in the new Ward's-Ivy Grove building, which opened in 2017, and is home 40 girls.

 LAMPETER: It is the best of both worlds

-- a beautiful Victorian building significantly extended in 2012.
-It is home to 43 girls.
+- a beautiful Victorian building significantly

+extended in 2012.
+It is home to 40 girls.

-LOOSLEY HALLS: A Sixth Form only House.
+LOOSLEY HALLS: A House for Senior pupils.
 Loosley Halls is home to about 60 boys and girls in three separate houses.